 |Samples requirement||Our fragment-based approach to design GPCR ligand service requires you to provide specific requirements.|

 |Screening cycle||Decide according to your needs.|

-CD ComputaBio' fragment-based approach to design GPCR ligand service can significantly increase the hit rate of lead compounds and reduce the cost of later experimental screening.
+CD ComputaBio' fragment-based approach to design GPCR ligand service can significantly reduce the cost and labor of the subsequent experiments.
 Our services is a personalized and customized innovative scientific research service.
 Each project needs to be evaluated before the corresponding analysis plan and price can be determined.
 If you want to know more about service prices or technical details, please feel free to contact us.